syncsketch/python-api/README.md

 # Syncsketch-API
-This package provides method's to communicate with the syncsketch servers and wraps CRUD method's to interact with Reviews.
+This package provides method's to communicate with the syncsketch servers and wraps CRUD (create, reade, update, delete) method's to interact with Reviews.

 ### Getting Started